emlid/emlid-docs/docs/qgis-survey.md

 ## Credits

-We want to thank [Brent Wiebe](https://community.emlid.com/users/brent_w/activity) for sharing his experience of using QGIS as survey tool with Reach RS.
+We want to thank [Brent Wiebe](https://community.emlid.com/users/brent_w/activity) for sharing his experience of using QGIS as survey tool with Reach RS/RS+.